 Leveraging Opportunity Zones for Community Revitalization

 Opportunity Zones were created under the Tax Cuts and Jobs Act of 2017.
-To help communities leverage their Qualified Opportunity Zone (OZ) designations, EPA delivered technical assistance and developed tools to assist economically distressed communities and increase their capacity to align, direct, and leverage private-sector capital.
+To help communities leverage their Qualified Opportunity Zone (OZ) designations, EPA delivered technical assistance and developed tools to assist economically distressed communities and increase their capacity to align, direct and leverage private-sector capital.

-These tools, created in 2020 and described below, are intended to help communities advance their plans and visions for redevelopment and revitalization, prioritize specific needs, preserve community character, and overcome project financing barriers to attract private capital.
+These tools, created in 2020 and described below, are intended to help communities advance their plans and visions for redevelopment and revitalization, prioritize specific needs, preserve community character and overcome project financing barriers to attract private capital.
 While geared towards communities with Qualified OZ designations, they may be useful for other communities that are interested in attracting investment and financing projects.

 - Leveraging Development Finance Tools to Attract Opportunity Zone Investment (pdf) provides an overview of various development finance tools and how communities can use those tools to finance projects.
 Assembled together, these tools can help form a project's capital stack.